-RGA has issued guarantees to third parties on behalf of its subsidiaries for the payment of amounts due under certain reinsurance treaties, securities borrowing arrangements and office lease obligations, whereby if a subsidiary fails to meet an obligation, RGA or one of its other subsidiaries will make a payment to fulfill the obligation.
+RGA has issued guarantees to third parties on behalf of its subsidiaries for the payment of amounts due under certain reinsurance treaties, securities borrowing arrangements, financing arrangements and office lease obligations, whereby if a subsidiary fails to meet an obligation, RGA or one of its other subsidiaries will make a payment to fulfill the obligation.
 In limited circumstances, treaty guarantees are granted to ceding companies in order to provide additional security, particularly in cases where RGA's subsidiary is relatively new, unrated, or not of significant size, relative to the ceding company.
-Liabilities supported by the treaty guarantees, before consideration for any legally offsetting amounts due from the guaranteed party, totaled \$686.0 million and \$697.5 million as of December 31, 2012 and 2011, respectively, and are reflected on the Company's consolidated balance sheets in future policy benefits.
-As of December 31, 2012 and 2011, the Company's exposure related to treaty guarantees, net of assets held in trust, was \$463.5 million and \$467.5 million, respectively.
+Liabilities supported by the treaty guarantees, before consideration for any legally offsetting amounts due from the guaranteed party, totaled \$826.9 million and \$686.0 million as of December 31, 2013 and 2012, respectively, and are reflected on the Company's consolidated balance sheets in future policy benefits.
+As of December 31, 2013 and 2012, the Company's exposure related to treaty guarantees, net of assets held in trust, was \$647.9 million and \$463.5 million, respectively.
 Potential guaranteed amounts of future payments will vary depending on production levels and underwriting results.
-Guarantees related to borrowed securities provide additional security to third parties should a subsidiary fail to make principal and/or interest payments when due.
-As of December 31, 2012, RGA's obligation related to borrowed securities guarantees was \$87.5 million.
-RGA has issued payment guarantees on behalf of two of its subsidiaries in the event the subsidiaries fail to make payment under their office lease obligations, the exposure of which was \$10.1 million as of December 31, 2012.
+Guarantees related to borrowed securities provide additional security to third parties should a subsidiary fail to return the borrowed securities when due.
+As of December 31, 2013 and 2012, RGA's obligation related to borrowed securities guarantees was \$93.0 million and \$87.5 million, respectively.
+There were no amounts guaranteed under financing arrangements as of December 31, 2013 and 2012.
+RGA has issued payment guarantees on behalf of two of its subsidiaries in the event the subsidiaries fail to make payment under their office lease obligations, the exposure of which was \$8.3 million and \$10.1 million as of December 31, 2013 and 2012, respectively.